open-policy-agent/opa/docs/content/policy-language.md

 ## Future Keywords

-To ensure backwards-compatibility, new keywords (like `every`) are introduced slowly.
+To ensure backwards-compatibility, new keywords (like `every`) were introduced slowly.
-In the first stage, users can opt-in to using the new keywords via a special import:
+In the first stage, users could opt-in to using the new keywords via a special import:

 * `import future.keywords` introduces _all_ future keywords, and
 * `import future.keywords.x` _only_ introduces the `x` keyword -- see below for all known future keywords.
-* `import rego.v1` introduces all future keywords, and enforces the use of `if` and `contains` in rule heads where applicable.
+* **Recommended** `import rego.v1` introduces all future keywords, and enforces the use of `if` and `contains` in rule heads where applicable.

-{{< danger >}}
-Using `import future.keywords` to import all future keywords means an **opt-out of a safety measure**:

-With a new version of OPA, the set of "all" future keywords can grow, and policies that worked with the previous version of OPA stop working.

-This **cannot happen** when you selectively import the future keywords as you need them.
-{{< /danger>}}

-At some point in the future, the keyword will become _standard_, and the import will become a no-op that can safely be removed.
-This should give all users ample time to update their policies, so that the new keyword will not cause clashes with existing variable names.

 {{< info >}}
-It is recomended to use `rego.v1` import instead of `future.keywords` imports, as this will ensure that your policy is compatible with the future release of OPA 1.0.
+It is recommended to use the `rego.v1` import instead of `future.keywords` imports, as this will ensure that your policy is compatible with the future release of [OPA v1.0](./opa-v1).
 If the `rego.v1` import is present in a module, then `future.keywords` and `future.keywords.*` import is implied, and not allowed.
 {{< /info >}}

+In [OPA v1.0](./opa-v1), the new keywords will become _standard_, and the import will become a no-op that can safely be removed.
+This should give all users ample time to update their policies, so that the new keyword will not cause clashes with existing variable names.

+{{< info >}}
 Note that some future keyword imports have consequences on pretty-printing:
 If `contains` or `if` are imported, the pretty-printer will use them as applicable when formatting the modules.
+{{< /info >}}

-This is the list of all future keywords known to OPA:
+This is the list of all future keywords that will become standard in OPA v1.0:

 ### `future.keywords.in`